wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-redis-template.md

 During and after deployment, you can check all the requests that were made during provisioning, including any errors that occurred.

-To do that, go to the [Azure Management Portal](https://manage.windowsazure.cn), and do the following:
+To do that, go to the [Azure portal](https://portal.azure.cn), and do the following:

 - In the left-hand navigation bar, click **Browse**, and then scroll down and click **Resource Groups**.
 - Select the resource group that you just created, to bring up the "Resource Group" blade.